Fast Facts 2019-20

 The School Day runs from 7:55am to 2:50pm.
 Are you wondering how drop off and pick up works?
 The doors to school open at 7:30am.
 Drop off happens in the circle in front of school.
 Cars drive through the upper level of the parking lot, then turn right to go around the circle to school in a counter-clockwise direction.
 Student safety volunteers stand out front to open car doors for you, so please keep your kiddos in the car until you are in front of school.
 Mr. Gerard directs traffic in and out of the circle to keep us all from getting in an accident.
-The first bell rings at 7:50am, telling students to head to classrooms.
-The second bell rings at 7:55am, warning students they are about to be marked tardy.
-Attendance is taken in classrooms at 8:00am and the school day begins.
+The first bell rings at 7:50am, telling students to head to classrooms, about to be marked tardy.
+The second bell rings at 7:55am, signaling that students are late.
+Attendance is taken in classrooms at 7:55am and the school day begins.

 What do you do if you arrive late?
 Don’t stress – we’ve all been there at some point!
 When you are late, you must park and walk your child into school.
 The doors will be locked, so you will need to buzz the intercom to be let in the front door.
 Stop by the reception desk to sign the late sheet.
 After that the kids can head down to class.
 It’s a similar protocol if you have an early doctor’s appointment – for instances when your child leaves early you sign him/her out in the sign out book at the reception desk.
 If you arrive late on a Thursday and the children are at Mass, you will need to take your child up to the Cathedral and walk him/her in to join their class.